500 Pushups a Day for 1 Month Results: Why It Improves Endurance but Not Optimal for Chest Growth

 For beginners, it’s best to start with sets of 10-20 pushups at a time, as this is enough to build strength in your chest muscles without putting too much strain on your body.
 As you get stronger and more comfortable with the exercise, you can increase the number of pushups per set until you eventually reach 50-100+ per day.

 For those looking to build a bigger chest, it’s important to remember that doing 500 pushups every single day won’t necessarily give you the biggest results in chest gains, but it may increase your ability for overall muscular endurance.
-I’d recommend prioritizing increasing your strength on movements like the bench press, incline bench press, and chest flyes to develop a bigger chest.
+I suggest focusing on building strength in exercises such as the bench press, incline bench press, and chest flyes to enhance chest size.

 Overall, doing 500 pushups — which is an excessive amount — each day for a month does not seem to yield great results.
 While it can be beneficial in developing better form and building strength, it may cause shoulder and arm strain due to the excessive volume of reps.

 It is best to start with smaller sets instead of jumping straight into such an intense exercise routine.
-At the end of the day, I don’t even think doing 500 pushups a day for 3 months would even be beneficial.
+At the end of the day, I don’t even think doing 500 push-ups daily for 3 months would even be beneficial.

 Signs of Fatigue & Recovery Protocol for Injury Prevention